Selective bulk-boundary correspondence in higher-order topological insulators with anticommuting mirror and chiral symmetries: Introduction

 We present concrete models in the BDI class that illustrate this edge-selective bulk-boundary correspondence and provide numerical results that confirm our analysis.
-In these models, which include the prototypical quadrupole insulator~\cite{Benalcazar_2017a,Benalcazar_2017b}, crystalline symmetries are reflections around the major axes of the lattice, and bulk-boundary correspondence is furnished by winding numbers protected by chiral (sublattice) symmetry.
-Importantly, these mirror symmetries anticommute with the chiral symmetry.
+In these models, which include the prototypical quadrupole insulator~\cite{Benalcazar_2017a,Benalcazar_2017b}, crystalline symmetries are reflections around the principal axes of the lattice, and bulk-boundary correspondence is furnished by winding numbers protected by chiral (sublattice) symmetry.
+Importantly, these mirror symmetries anticommute with each other and with the chiral symmetry.
 We establish that breaking mirror symmetries while preserving the chiral symmetry results in edge-selective gap closings and bulk-boundary correspondence furnished by an edge-selective winding number.
-We also discuss the breaking of diagonal mirror symmetries, which commute with the chiral operator, and show that this does not lead to edge-selective gap closings.
-We compare our results with other instances of edge selection reported in the literature~\cite{Wang_2023,Kang_2024} and demonstrate that, unlike previous work, the mechanism uncovered here is truly topological.
+We also discuss the breaking of diagonal mirror symmetries that commute with the chiral operator, and show that this does not lead to edge-selective gap closings.
+We compare our results with other instances of edge selection reported in the literature~\cite{Langbehn_2017,Geier_2018,Li_2018,Wang_2023,Kang_2024} and demonstrate that the mechanism reported here is truly topological.

+The paper is organized as follows.
+In Sec.~\ref{sec:models} we introduce the family of models and their symmetries, and discuss patterns of mirror symmetry breaking.
+In Sec.~\ref{sec:topinv} we review the topological invariants proposed in the literature, examine their relationship to each other, and investigate their connection to the higher-order bulk-boundary correspondence in our models.
+In Sec.~\ref{sec:edgesel} we present our results on edge-selective bulk-boundary correspondence.
+In Sec.~\ref{sec:pert}, we investigate the effects of edge perturbations and disorder on edge-selective corner states.
+In Secs.~\ref{sec:nonsep} and~\ref{sec:3d}, we discuss extensions of edge-selective bulk-boundary correspondence to nonseparable and three-dimensional models.
+We conclude in Sec.~\ref{sec:sum} with a summary and outlook.
+Some details of our calculations are presented in two Appendices.